Why you should book a city break for you and the kids.

 Often, the temptation of a good-priced and action-packed city break can be hard to resist.
-There are plenty of tourist hotspots around the world that you may be keen to explore but, when you have children, finding the right time and a location that’s child-friendly can leave your head feeling a little muddled.
+There are plenty of tourist hotspots around the world that you may be keen to explore but, when you are a single parent with children, finding the right time and a location that’s child-friendly can leave your head feeling a little muddled.

-You are not alone if you have ever felt slightly out of your depth when it comes to taking a city break with your children.
-Around 67% of parents feel that their options when it comes to destinations can be limited and a huge worry is that city breaks with children can be difficult.
+You are not alone if you have ever felt slightly out of your depth when it comes to booking a single parent city break.
+Most single parents feel that their options when it comes to destinations can be limited and a huge worry is that city breaks with kids can be difficult.
 However, there are plenty of different locations and travelling hacks that you can bear in mind when choosing your next city break with your children.
-There are so many great locations that are more than suitable for families, so here are some tips for booking a child-friendly city break.
+There are so many great locations that are more than suitable for solo families, so here are some tips for booking a child-friendly city break.

 A trip to an iconic location can often be all that you need.
 If you are planning on doing your city trip solo, then you shouldn’t feel like you are restricted when it comes to choosing a destination.
 Sometimes, we need something that is completely out of our comfort zones, so get ready to trade in your flip-flops for a pair of comfy trainers and get ready to introduce your child to a whole new location.

 There are a few things you should look out for when you choose a city break with kids which may well make your trip easier to manage.
 City breaks are a great way to introduce your children to a new and exciting culture, but be sure to balance your cultural activities with something that is child-friendly, as children are likely to become overwhelmed and irritable if bored or hot.
 Interactive museums or parks add to the excitement of being in a new location, whilst also making sure that your children are enjoying something specifically during the trip.